Adempiere Install for Windows & PostgreSQL

 Install the ADempiere Software

 There is no install script.
-Just extract the Adempiere zip file to <drive letter>:\ (e.g. c:\).
+Just extract the Adempiere archive to <drive letter>:\ (e.g. c:\).
+For reference, call this directory $ADEMPIERE_ROOT.
+You should end up with the files in a folder like $ADEMPIERE_ROOT\Adempiere.
+For reference, call this folder $ADEMPIERE_HOME.

 Apply the Patches